kazewaze/kazewaze/README.md

-- 👋 Hi I’m @KayceeIngram, a college student studying Computer Science.
+- 👋 Hi I’m @kazewaze, a college student studying Computer Science.
 - 👀 I’m interested in building things and meeting others who are just as passionate!
 - 🌱 I’m currently learning all things JavaScript.
 - 💻 I’m looking to collaborate on projects in the JavaScript Ecosystem.